Blazemeter/taurus/docs/ScenarioBuilding.md

   my-req:
     requests:
       - url: http://blazedemo.com/
-        json-path-assertion:
+        assert-jsonpath:
-           json-path: "$." # path to value, validation fails if path not exists
+            - json-path: "$." # path to value, validation fails if path not exists
+              validate: true # validate value if true. or just check if json path exists if false
               expected-value: "value" # the value we are expecting to validate
-           json-validation: true # validate value if true. or just check if json path exists if false
               expect-null: false  # expected value is null
               invert: false # invert condition
 ```